-The District Department of Transportation (DDOT) uses many tools to accomplish these goals including regulating timed spaces with parking meters.
-DDOT manages approximately 17,000 metered parking spaces.
-These are important assets to the District and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and most importantly, residents in a fair and balanced approach.
+The District Department of Transportation (DDOT) uses many tools to accomplish these goals, including regulating timed spaces with parking meters.
+DDOT manages approximately 18,000 metered parking spaces.
+These are important assets to the District, and DDOT is constantly evaluating how to manage these spaces in a manner that benefits motorists, business owners, and, most important, residents in a fair and balanced approach.

 Meter Rates and Hours of Operation

-Motorists are adivised to carefully check the days and hours of enforcement posted on the parking meters and curbside signs.
+Motorists are advised to carefully check the days and hours of enforcement posted on the parking meters and curbside signs.

 If you have any questions concerning the adequacy of the hours of operation, rate, or time limit for a specific location, please contact DDOT at (202) 671-2700.